Georgia restaurants allowed to reopen as restrictions loosen

 But public health experts have said a spike in new cases could follow if reopening happens too quickly; increased testing and diligent tracking of infected people's contacts are needed to counter that.
 Georgia has ranked in the bottom 10 of states for testing per capita, but some progress was made on that front last week.

 Trump, who has also stressed the need to get the economy chugging again, said last week that Kemp's plan was too much too fast.
-The president specifically said spas, beauty salons, tattoo parlors and barber shops shouldn't reopen immediately.
+The president specifically said spas, beauty salons, tattoo parlors and barber shops should not reopen immediately.

 Kemp and other state leaders, including Lieutenant Governor Geoff Duncan and House Speaker David Ralston, planned to gather Monday morning with faith leaders from across the state to hold a Day of Prayer service in the rotunda of the state Capitol.